moson-mo/reminder/README.md

 # reminder
-## A simple background service that periodically sends notifications via D-Bus
+## A simple service that periodically sends notifications via D-Bus

-reminder allows you to configure tasks that are executed in a specific interval.
-When a task is executed a notification is sent via D-Bus (org.freedesktop.Notifications.Notify).
+reminder allows you to configure period tasks sending a notification message via D-Bus (org.freedesktop.Notifications.Notify).
-The notification message can be enriched with output of a command.
+The title and message body can be enriched with the output of a command.

-Tasks / Notifications can be configured in ~/.config/reminder/tasks.json
+Tasks / Notifications can be configured in `~/.config/reminder/tasks.json`.

 #### Configuration

 ```
 {
   "Tasks": [
     {
       "Title": "Example {result}",
       "Message": "Example message\n{result}\n\nCustomize your notifications by editing tasks.json at ~/.config/reminder/",
       "TitleCommand": "echo \"Output Title\"",
       "MessageCommand": "echo \"Output Message\"",
       "ConditionCommand": "echo \"true\"",
       "Icon": "gtk-preferences",
       "Interval": 600,
       "NotificationDuration": 5
     }
   ]
 }
 ```